fcaseoIIh/fcaseoIIh/README.md

 ___
 ..
 - | NICKNAMES: ...
 Zai, Ren or Aiko
 - | HOW TO REACH/CHAT ME: ...
-Discord .
+Discord - fycaseoh .
 (Using my social accounts)
 - | PRONOUNS: ...
 She/Her/They/Them .
 Preferably they, but use she if you want
 - | BIRTHDAY DATE: ...
 February 2
 - | TIMEZONE: ...
 UTC +8:00